The Freedom Singers: Civil Rights Movement music and singing

 Singing was a link between the church and the Civil Rights Movement.
 The songs, influenced by gospel, rhythm and blues, and soul music, and which have a hymn-like quality, show a relationship between "secular and spiritual elements" with ornamented, richly harmonized and syncopated part singing.
 "Singing was integral" to the Civil Rights Movement of the early 1960s, helping to bring young black Americans together to work for racial equality.
 Some think of the civil rights era in the 1950s and 1960s as "the greatest singing movement in our nation's history."
-The Rev. Dr. Martin Luther King Jr. called music "the soul of the movement."
+The Rev. Dr. Martin Luther King Jr. called music "the soul of the movement".
 But although the Civil Rights Movement is closely associated with music, attempts to educate the public through music were actually not that common.
 The SNCC Freedom Singers were an exception, blending spoken and musical communication to educate the public.
-Bernice Johnson Reagon once stated that the Freedom Singers were, in fact, "a singing newspaper."
+Bernice Johnson Reagon once stated that the Freedom Singers were, in fact, "a singing newspaper".
 Singing together gave protesters strength to participate in demonstrations and freedom rides—and to endure jail time, verbal and physical assaults, police dog attacks, and high-pressure fire hoses aimed at them.
 Singing these songs united the protesters in their common goal: freedom and equality.

 Altering lyrics and style for the cause

 Because the melodies and lyrics were so familiar to their black American listeners, the Freedom Singers were able to build on already-established contexts to create metaphors that related to their cause.
 Some members of the black community, in fact, did not care for the "old Negro spirituals" that spoke of slavery and desperation.
 By altering the text of the traditional music, the Freedom Singers paid homage to the past while aligning with current struggles.
 And because people were familiar with the music, they could easily learn it and "orally transfer" the new message.

-Bernice Johnson Reagon points out that many had not heard the type of music that the Freedom Singers were performing because of their new approach.
-For example, when they performed "We Shall Overcome," they "threw in additional slides and calls in the song, pushing the song higher and higher" which changed the way the song was sung "from that point on."
-Johnson Reagon notes that this approach reflected the regional congregational style in southwest Georgia, which had its own "enriched style" of singing and harmonizing.
+Bernice Johnson Reagon pointed out that many had not heard the type of music that the Freedom Singers were performing because of their new approach.
+For example, when they performed "We Shall Overcome", they "threw in additional slides and calls in the song, pushing the song higher and higher" which changed the way the song was sung "from that point on".
+Johnson Reagon noted that this approach reflected the regional congregational style in southwest Georgia, which had its own "enriched style" of singing and harmonizing.
 She said that when she changed the phrase "over my head I see trouble in the air" to "over my head I see FREEDOM in the air"—something happened.
 People realized that these were their songs and they could change them to express what they were feeling."